ipfs-inactive/blog/content/post/089-ipfs-mobile-design-research-findings.md

 ## Next steps

 In the next phase we will develop and publish tools for designers, implementors and builders including design recommendations for the implementation and use of IPFS on mobile.
-This will take the form of the creation of use cases, interaction design patterns, and interface components design.
+This will take the form of use cases, interaction design patterns, and interface components design.
 All of this will be published for the community to use, and to inform the next wave of application builders using IPFS or other P2P protocols.
+These learnings will also be used to inform our core protocol design as IPFS usage grows and extends beyond desktop and server machines.

 As IPFS matures and the community grows, we need to look in earnest at how to involve users.
 The IPFS Mobile Design Guidelines will bridge user needs with core development and the many builders of apps and services.
 The design guidelines will unify thinking and best practices, providing necessary components, interaction and interface design frameworks.
 Look for our next post sharing that work soon.